danczw/Coursera_Capstone_DC/README.md

-# Neighborhood likelihood - k-means clustering
+# Suburbs likelihood - k-means clustering

-**A brief comparison of neighborhoods in Hamburg and Berlin using k-means clustering - based on their venue infrastructure.**
+**A brief comparison of suburbs in Hamburg and Berlin using k-means clustering - based on their venue infrastructure.**

 This repository is for the final Capstone project of my IBM Data Science Professional Certification.
 IBM Watson Studio was used.